 While these numbers may be surprising, take into account they include comprehensive and collision insurance, and removing one or both forms of coverage can reduce the rate.

 Additionally, no discounts were applied to the quotes.
 For instance, if you are a member of CAA or other such clubs or organizations, you may be able to receive a reduction in premiums.

-Notice the premiums you pay when you’re 18 are significantly higher than those you’ll pay when you’re older.
+Notice the premiums you pay for young drivers car insurance are significantly higher than those you’ll pay when you’re older.
 As a teenager, you’re considered higher-risk, and therefore more likely to be in an accident.
 Once you’ve proven yourself on the road, though, your rates will go down.